-A. The committing court may modify conditions of release or remove conditions placed on release pursuant to § 37.1-70.13, upon petition of the supervising community services board, the Attorney General, or the person on conditional release, or upon its own motion based on reports of the supervising community services board.
+A. The committing court may modify conditions of release or remove conditions placed on release pursuant to § 37.1-70.13, upon petition of the supervising community services board Department of Mental Health, Mental Retardation and Substance Abuse Services, the supervising parole or probation officer, the Attorney General, or the person on conditional release, or upon its own motion based on reports of the supervising community services board Department of Mental Health, Mental Retardation and Substance Abuse Services, the supervising community services board Department of Mental Health, Mental Retardation and Substance Abuse Services or probation officer.
 However, the person on conditional release may petition only annually commencing six months after the conditional release order is issued.
-Upon petition, the court shall require the supervising community services board to provide a report on the person's progress while on conditional release.
+Upon petition, the court shall require the supervising community services board Department, or, if the person is on parole or probation, the person's parole or probation officer, to provide a report on the person's progress while on conditional release.
+The party petitioning for release shall transmit a copy of the petition to the Attorney General and to the Commissioner.

-B. As it deems appropriate based on the community services board's report and any other evidence provided to it, the court may issue a proposed order for modification or removal of conditions.
-The court shall provide notice of the order, and their right to object to it within ten days of its issuance, to the person, the supervising community services board and the Attorney General.
-The proposed order shall become final if no objection is filed within ten days of its issuance.
-If an objection is so filed, the court shall conduct a hearing at which the person on conditional release, the Attorney General, and the supervising community services board have an opportunity to present evidence challenging the proposed order.
+B. As it deems appropriate based on the community services board's Department's or parole or probation officer's report and any other evidence provided to it, the court may issue a proposed order for modification or removal of conditions.
+The court shall provide notice of the order, and their right to object to it within ten 21 days of its issuance, to the person, the supervising community services board Department or parole or probation officer, and the Attorney General.
+The proposed order shall become final if no objection is filed within ten 21 days of its issuance.
+If an objection is so filed, the court shall conduct a hearing at which the person on conditional release, the Attorney General, and the supervising community services board Department or the parole or probation officer, have an opportunity to present evidence challenging the proposed order.
 At the conclusion of the hearing, the court shall issue an order specifying conditions of release or removing existing conditions of release.